 - i.
 Safe Access is provided off the A29; - ii.
 Any proposal should demonstrate it is appropriate to the local context.
 Particular regard should be given to design, height, massing and use of materials appropriate to the local context in line with the Pulborough Design Statement; - iii.
 All external lighting shall be designed and laid out to minimise light pollution. - iv.
-Existing field boundaries will be retained and enhanced with native species to ensure an appropriate and effective soft scape/green transition from proposed development to the wider open countryside and help to minimise the visual impact of the proposal;
+Existing field boundaries will be retained and enhanced with native species to ensure an appropriate and effective soft scape/green

+- transition from proposed development to the wider open countryside and help to minimise the visual impact of the proposal; - v.
-- v.
 Any proposal should address the issues of poor surface water drainage in the area.
 Development proposals should ensure there is no net increase in surface water run-off taking into account climate change and there may be opportunities to reduce existing run-off rates through the use of sustainable drainage (e.g. rain gardens and green roofs); - vi.
 Any development should conserve and enhance the setting of any existing listed buildings adjacent to the site; - vii.
 The Habitats Regulations Assessment April 2020 identifies this site as being close to a specific bat flight path (see their page 61).
 Schemes proposed for a site shall identify and retain those features on site that are particularly important for bats and any impacts likely to cause disturbance to important routes used by bats for foraging or commuting; and show how and where any external lighting will be installed (through the provision of appropriate lighting contour plans, Isolux drawings and technical specifications) so that it can be clearly demonstrated that areas to be lit will not disturb or prevent bats using their territory; - viii.
 Developers should submit a Construction Environment Management Plan showing how they will avoid damaging local water quality by preventing water runoff from the site (see page 8). - ix.
 All development within the Sussex North Water Resource Zone (WRZ) will need to demonstrate water neutrality through water efficient design and offsetting of any net additional water use of the development.
-All proposals should look to be compliant with the Horsham Strategic Policy 9: Water Neutrality with Horsham District Local Plan (2023-2040).

-4.44 This policy encourages the redevelopment of land as set out in the Policies Map and currently partially occupied by the Toat Café, which does not present an attractive gateway into the village or to the National Park to those approaching from the north.
-It is understood that land immediately to the west of the site on the Policies map is under the same ownership.

-4.45 All development within the Sussex North Water Resource Zone (WRZ) will need to demonstrate water neutrality through water efficient design and offsetting of any net additional water use of the development.
-All proposals should look to be compliant with the Horsham Strategic Policy 9: Water Neutrality with Horsham District Local Plan (2023-2040).
+All proposals should look to be compliant with Policy 16: Water Neutrality. - 4.44 This policy encourages the redevelopment of land as set out in the Policies Map and currently partially occupied by the Toat Café, which does not present an attractive gateway into the village or to the National Park to those approaching from the north.
+It is understood that land immediately to the west of the site on the Policies map is under the same ownership. - 4.45 All development within the Sussex North Water Resource Zone (WRZ) will need to demonstrate water neutrality through water efficient design and offsetting of any net additional water use of the development.
+All proposals should look to be compliant with Policy 16: Water Neutrality.